Photo by Matthew Henry / Unsplash

 pscale deploy-request review auth-db 1 --approve

 Once the deploy request is approved, we can merge it to the main branch.
-Note that the merge only copies the structure and not the data so, don't expect to see the data you have inserted through Shell in the main branch.
+Note that the merge only copies the structure and not the data, so don't expect to see the data you have inserted through Shell in the main branch.

 Run the command below to deploy in the main branch: